agent18/agent18.github.io/_posts/2017-01-14-how-I-cured-my-rsi.markdown

 11/02/2017
 Wanted to finish a few things at work and realised it might take more time than expected, got a little stresses, and guess who showed up!
 Hand pain!
 Wow, I was clicking like a bitch the entire day, only using my right hand to go through catalogues to select components, and placing things on powerpoints.
 For a second I got worried, then I told my self , "I reapeat again, we have more important things to deal with, please go away, dont stop me".
 I continued to work with the same fervor.
 I can't remmeber when it vanished, but I can tell that after that instant I didnt think of it again.
 Poof!
 Gone!

+xx/xx/2017
+In between these two dates tried squats without weights but kept hands close to the body.
+Afraid I am doing it wrong though.
+Felt pain during work out, got afraid and then continued to do it the next time.
+Volla pandian.
+I still need to check the posture once again.

+19/03/2017
+One week back on a saturday, played football 2 hrs straight on a concrete surface.
+Ran like a motherfucker.
+Wow.
+The feeling.
+Count't walk the next few days due to severe soreness, minute bp after a day.
+For the first time in ~2 years I really did an intense session where I had used some of the muscles much more than they were capable of.
+Inner thigh Muscle still sore.
+Played for .5 hrs to 1 hr yesterday.
+Limping and still playing.
+Lack of mobility owing to sore muscles.
+No knee pain.
+Inner thigh muscles need focus.
+BP, KP, RSI alles Gut!
 #### **0ther links and success stories**
 [http://aaroniba.net/articles/tmp/how-i-cured-my-rsi-pain.html][aaroniba]
 [http://pradeep90.github.io/Curing-RSI.html][stm]